chadkouse/docker-nginx-php-mysql/README.md

 ```

 #### Restoring a backup of all databases
+You can pull a copy of the latest db backup by using the `mysql-fetchdb` operation in the makefile

 ```sh
 source .env && sudo docker exec -i $(sudo docker-compose ps -q mysqldb) mysql -u"$MYSQL_ROOT_USER" -p"$MYSQL_ROOT_PASSWORD" < "data/db/dumps/db.sql"